 Artifical Intelligence, AI, or as we call it Augmented Insurance, is here.
 AI tech helps, and augments companies and process in all areas.
 The insurance industry is one based on data yet has not kept up with tech investment.
 This makes it open for AI.
-Companies like MIC Global , who adopt AI will be here in 5 or 10 years time, other may not be.
+Companies like MIC Global, who adopt AI will be here in 5 or 10 years time, others may not be.

 Are we too late?
 No. Only a fraction of companies have tried AI across their whole enterprise, i.e. are a ‘power user’.
 Another big block of companies have tested AI to a limited extent.
 The majority of companies have yet to adopt any AI technologies at all.
 This is the normal position, think about where we were in early 2000 with the adoption of the internet as a sales process.
 There were only a few companies emerging like Amazon.
 Today we see the results – Amazon and the like are strong and growing, many companies have fallen by the wayside and everyone can agree that using the internet is a must for any company.

 We, MIC Global, are developing AI tools and solution to help power our sales and claims processes and to build the payment of claims into the whole process.
 MIC Global has a strong base in digital capabilities giving us a huge benefit, since we can move more quickly to adopt AI.
 We work with partners and teams that can work with us and are focused on being digital, bringing our brand of Augmented Insurance to them in innovative ways.

 How will things change going forward?
 We believe that as the world move towards 2022-25; customers, business and consumers will be demanding more open and digitally aware businesses to be dealing with their insurance and finances.